-This unit is around discovering and applying the rule for area of a triangle (area equals half base times height).
-Students will practice multiplication and division strategies as they calculate areas.
+This unit encourages students to discover and apply the rule for area of a triangle (area equals half base times height).
+Students will practise multiplication and division strategies as they calculate areas.

 Area is a two-dimensional concept related to the geometric concept of an enclosed region.
-It is defined in the maths curriculum as the size of a surface expressed as a number of square units.
-Investigations of the size of an area should begin with comparisons between different surfaces and progress to the use of non-standard, and then standard, units.
+It can be defined as the size of a surface expressed as a number of square units.
+Investigations into the size of an area should begin with comparisons between different surfaces and progress to the use of non-standard, and then standard, units.
 The use of formulae to calculate the areas of common polygons is the final stage of the learning sequence.

-When the students are able to measure efficiently and effectively using standard units, their leaning experiences can be directed to situations that encourage them to "discover" measurement formula.
-In area work, the students may realise as they count squares to find the area of a rectangle, that it would be quicker to find the number of squares in one row and multiply this by the number of rows.
-In the same way, in this unit the students find a formula for calculating the area of a triangle by seeing it as half of a rectangle.
+When the students are able to measure efficiently and effectively using standard units, their learning experiences can be directed to situations that encourage them to "discover" measurement formula.
+For example, the students may realise as they count squares to find the area of a rectangle, that it would be quicker to find the number of squares in one row and multiply this by the number of rows.
+In this unit the students find a formula for calculating the area of a triangle by seeing it as half of a rectangle.

 This unit is also designed to allow students to practice their multiplicative strategies as they calculate the area of triangles.In particular it reinforces the fact that the order in which they multiply and divide is not important (commutative property of multiplication).